Lyn Rowe, CFP®

 • Will it last as long as we do?

-The creation and maintenance of a financial portfolio is totally different for someone who most live off of those assets versus someone who is still in the process of accumulating them.
+The creation and maintenance of a financial portfolio is totally different for someone who must live off of those assets versus someone who is still in the process of accumulating them.
 For the accumulator, time is his friend.
 For the spender, time can be the enemy; the unknown quantity that must be considered in each investment and withdrawal decision.
 The greatest asset to address the longevity issue for most Americans is Social Security, the ultimate pension plan, guaranteed by the federal government to pay monthly income for as long as you live.